 In this section, we study the impact of key components.
 We ablate the number of Jacobi iterations, different position embedding strategies, and the number of latent thoughts (chain analogous to CoT) generated before each token.
-All experiments are conducted on the Pythia-70m with 30B tokens.
+All experiments are conducted on Pythia-70m with 30B tokens.

-As shown in \autoref{fig:ablation_studies} (Top), increasing the number of Jacobi iterations initially lowers the loss, but the improvement saturates after only 3 iterations, which corroborates the fast convergence we observe (\autoref{fig:mse change}).
+As shown in \autoref{fig:ablation_studies} (Top), increasing the number of Jacobi iterations initially lowers the loss, but the improvement saturates after only 3 iterations, which corroborates the fast convergence we observe (\autoref{fig:jacobi_convergence}).
 Meanwhile, as illustrated in \autoref{fig:ablation_studies} (Bottom), chaining more latent thoughts consistently leads to better performance, which demonstrates our method's potential for pretraining LLMs to generate a chain of latent thoughts before predicting each token.
 Regarding position embedding, we compared assigning sequential position ids to thoughts versus reusing the token's position id for its corresponding thoughts and found a negligible performance difference.
-We use the latter strategy to avoid the need for long-context capabilities.
+We use the latter strategy to avoid shrinking the context window.